-The New Leaf® Y potatoes express three novel proteins - Cry3Aa, the PVY coat protein and NPTII.
-The Cry3Aa protein is expressed in tubers at levels ranging from 0.08 to 0.38 μ g/g fresh weight (equivalent to 0.0005 to 0.0019 % of total tuber protein).
-NPTII is expressed in the tuber at levels ranging from 0.003 to 0.01 μ g/g fresh weight (equivalent to <0.001% of the total tuber protein).
-The PVY coat protein was unable to be detected in the plants.
+The New Leaf® Y potatoes produce three novel proteins - Cry3Aa, the PVY coat protein and NPTII.
+The aad gene is not produced in the potatoes.
+The Cry3Aa protein is expressed in tubers at levels up to 0.0019 % of total tuber protein and NPTII is expressed at levels equivalent to <0.001% of the total tuber protein.
+The PVY coat protein could not be detected in the plants.